Alzheimer's disease in the Hispanic/Latino population: Hispanic/Latino population

 Hispanics and Latinos make up 18% of the U.S. population, however, they are underrepresented in clinical research.
 The National Institute of Health (NIH) reported that Hispanic and Latinos accounted for less than 8% of reported clinical trial participants.
 One proposed reason for the lack of representation is that the Hispanic/Latino population includes many people from different countries, and with this diverse background come different characteristics and comorbidities associated with AD.
 Hispanic and Latinos have a higher prevalence of AD compared to White non-Hispanics.
 Studies estimate that 12% of older Hispanic and Latino adults were diagnosed with AD, the highest proportion compared to all other ethnic groups.
 Hispanic and Latinos are the fastest-growing population in the U.S., and Hispanic/Latino seniors, those who are 65 and older, are expected to have the largest rise in AD and dementia cases compared to other populations, reaching 3.5 million by 2060.
 In 2011 the National Alzheimer's Disease Project Act was signed into law.
 The goal of this act was for The National Institute of Aging to accelerate research and clinical care of patients with AD; this act also has the benefit of seeking to improve the inclusion of underrepresented populations in AD research and clinical trials.
+It is important to note that this neurodegenerative disease varies across all ethnic groups.
+Studies show that Latinos are up to one-and-a-half times more likely to develop Alzheimer's than non-Latino whites.